-Close by the Folly, All Saints Church was the centre of Village life nearly 800 years before Massey arrived on the scene and Gilbert White, who lived in the neighbouring Parish of Selborne was Curate at Farringdon for over 20 years, from from 1761 to 1785.
+Close by the Folly, All Saints Church was the centre of Village life nearly 800 years before Massey arrived on the scene, and Gilbert White, who achieved fame as a naturalist with the Publication of his Natural History of Selborne, was Curate at Farringdon for over 20 years, from from 1761 to 1785.

 Farringdon is attractive and peaceful place and is ideally situated as a base to explore the beautiful countryside and villages in this corner of Hampshire.(click on Farringdon aerial view to enlarge)

 There are many pleasant walks in and around the village, many of which, to the delight of the casual walker, pass by some of the local pubs and cafes offering a source of refreshment en route.

 and maps on walks in the local area and other parts of Hampshire can be found on the Walking in Hampshire

 To the north of Farringdon is the neighbouring village of Chawton, the home of Jane Austen. where she wrote and revised the stories that have endured and increased in popularity over the intervening years.

 The novels have been the inspiration for countless television and films since they were written in the first half of the 19th century.
 Some of the most [popular when she was living with her sister Cassandra in the house at Chawton.